JaeSeok1218/Replications/Two_Way_Fixed_Effect/README.md

 - **Data**: Airline Panel data from 1993 to 2008

-- **Main result**: Non-monotonic effects of competition on price dispersion(an inverse-U shape) which is consistent with an oligopolistic second-degree price discrimination
+- **Main Result**: Non-monotonic effects of competition on price dispersion(an inverse-U shape) which is consistent with an oligopolistic second-degree price discrimination

 - **Issues**: Endogenity of market concentration &rarr; IV estimation